 Working capital, defined as total current assets less total current liabilities, fluctuates depending on end-market demand and our effective management of certain items such as receivables, inventory and payables.
-In times of escalating demand, such as in fiscal year 2021, our working capital requirements may increase as we purchase additional manufacturing materials and increase production.
+In times of escalating demand, our working capital requirements may increase as we purchase additional manufacturing materials and increase production.
 In addition, our working capital may be affected by potential acquisitions and transactions involving our debt instruments.
 Although investments made to fund working capital will reduce our cash balances, these investments are necessary to support business and operating initiatives.
-Our working capital, excluding cash and cash equivalents, was \$96.3 million and \$68.8 million as of January 31, 2021 and January 26, 2020, respectively.
-Our working capital, including cash and cash equivalents and the current portion of long-term debt, was \$365.2 million and \$362.1 million as of January 21, 2021 and January 26, 2020, respectively.
+Our working capital, excluding cash and cash equivalents, was \$94.3 million and \$96.3 million as of January 30, 2022 and January 31, 2021, respectively.
+Our working capital, including cash and cash equivalents and the current portion of long-term debt, was \$373.9 million and \$365.2 million as of January 30, 2022 and January 31, 2021, respectively.